NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 ## [Universal Battlemap Importer](https://foundryvtt.com/packages/dd-import/) v1.1.1
   Adds a button at the bottom of the Scenes tab that allows you to import .dd2vtt files as scenes.
-If you make your maps with [Dungeondraft](https://dungeondraft.net/) (which I highly recommend, especially with the [Forgotten Adventures](https://www.patreon.com/forgottenadventures) assets), this module will save you hours of prep work.
+If you make your maps with [Dungeondraft](https://dungeondraft.net/) (which I highly recommend, especially with the [Forgotten Adventures](https://www.patreon.com/forgottenadventures) and [Tom Cartos](https://www.patreon.com/tomcartos) assets), this module will save you hours of prep work.

   NOTE: I usually keep this disabled until I need to import something.